 The proposal should define the problem to be researched, review the relevant literature, and outline a preliminary research design.
-The proposal should be no more than 15 double spaced pages.
+Proposals are typically 20-30 pages in length.
 The oral exam will focus on the proposal submitted by the student, but it will extend to literature in the field perceived by the faculty to be relevant to the problem.
 Oral exams have an examining committee of three faculty members, who should in most cases be the members of the dissertation committee.
 A student is permitted to have an examining committee of four faculty members if the student so chooses.
 One member may be from outside the Department.
 If a member is from outside the University, a curriculum vita must be obtained and permission sought from the Director of Graduate Studies.